Can be either frustrating or hilarious, depending on how badly the viewer wants the reveal, and how far the viewer was strung along expecting it.

 - Also, the repeated question, "What can change the nature of a man?"
 You get to answer it yourself, but whether it's the right answer is anyone's guess.
 Possibly the best and most thematic answer is that anything can change the nature of a man, as long as you believe in it.

 - Diglett and Dugtrio are specifically programmed within the Pokémon games to have animations that avoid or get around situations where they would have to appear fully above ground, thus revealing what they look like underneath the ground.
 Things like going either underground instead of jumping or simply refusing to jump within the Pokéathlon, running between bushes within the Poké Transfer capture minigame instead of jumping between them like the other Pokémon, be the only Pokémon to fade into the battlefield instead of dropping onto the ground within the Generation V games, etc. Even within the 3D games (including the sixth generation), this trope applies — if they somehow managed to either perform moves that involves them souring into the air or get hit by moves that lift them up into the air, only the visible part of their body goes into the air.
 That, and also the rubble by their neck (or whatever part of their body that's supposed to be), as if said rubble's part of their body.
 They can learn several claw based moves, hinting that they at least have front limbs, but these are never shown, even when they use the moves.
+The Mystery Dungeon games have a Diglett claim he's so happy it "feels like his feet are walking on air", leading to other charcters to mentally express shock or confusion about it even HAVING feet.
 The fans has made numerous depictions of what they might possibly look like, including a infamous drawing of Dugtrio being three muscular men hugging underground.

 - Sanitarium prominently features a number of references to Aztec culture, repeatedly shows a flashback of a "Eureka!" moment involving the discovery of a cure to a disease, the researcher deriding himself for not seeing this simple solution that had been staring him right in the face the whole time, and a number of other flashbacks showing said researcher performing archaeological and field studies in Aztec ruins.
 While you do get to see the photograph that seems to spark the insight, which is just a picture of the researcher standing in the jungle, the nature of the insight is never communicated to the audience.